 So ditch the sub-par Styrofoam, kick up the spice factor, and join us on a trip around the Big Apple for a taste of Asia's finest.
 Now enough with all the chit-chat, let's get started.

-Royal Seafood landed itself on Eater's list of 38 Essential Restaurants this fall, and for good reason.
+Royal Seafood landed itself on Eater's list of 38 Essential Restaurants in the fall of 2014, and for good reason.
 Not only has Royal earned its place among Chinatown's haunts, but it's also reasonably priced, which automatically gives it a leg up on some of its other Manhattan competition.
 Dim sum is served here all day, and the best way -- scratch that, the only way -- to order is family-style.
 Favorites include snails in black bean sauce, crispy chicken, pan-fried noodles and the salt and pepper squid.
 Be warned: weekends are a madhouse, so come early or prepare to battle the (sometimes slow-eating) crowds.
 (212-219-2338)

 Known for its high-end dim sum and cocktail pairings, Red Egg's menu is an amalgamation of Cantonese comfort food - think fried wontons and pork dumplings - and more exotic dishes like cold sesame jelly fish with smoked pork knuckles.
 While the restaurant serves main course meals, the star of its offerings is the dim sum.
 Served daily from 10am until close, the menu switches over at 4pm, though be warned that the evening menu is significantly shorter.
 All items are made fresh to order, so don't expect a rolling cart to cruise by during dining, as is traditional in a dim sum joint.
 Nevermind - the food is fresh, the prices are right and the regulars sing Red Egg's praises as one of the best dim sum spots downtown.
 (212-966-1123)